BarKetPlace/dres/README.md

 For each patient, the scripts save the last encountered timestamp in a pointer file.
 The pointer file content is used as a starting point the next time the patient is encountered.

+### Requirements
+- Runs on the server with a DWC instance
+- Powershell
+  - `invoke-sqlcmd`
+- Read and write to disk

 ### Usage
 ```ps